 During the past few years, interest in sailing to Alaska has soared.
 It’s not hard to see why.

-Alaska is known at the last great frontier, and like any frontier, it can be difficult to traverse.
-With a limited amount of roads and other transportation, the easiest way to get around the picturesque coastline is via boat.
+Alaska is known at the “Last Frontier,” and like any frontier, it can be difficult to traverse.
+With a limited amount of roads and other transportation, the easiest way to get around the picturesque coastline is via boat or plane.
 Luckily, that’s also the best way to view the natural scenery.

-And as word spreads about the beauty of taking an Alaskan cruise — and as the cruise industry grows in general — more and more people are considering taking a trip.
+And as word spreads about the beauty of taking an Alaskan cruise, more and more people are considering taking a trip.

-The good news is that with increased interest in cruises to the region, cruise lines are sailing more ships to Alaska.
-Today, there a staggering amount of Alaskan cruises to choose from across every budget, cruise line, and itinerary.
+The good news is that with increased interest in cruises to the region, cruise lines are sailing more ships.
+Today, there is a staggering amount of Alaskan cruises to choose from across every budget, cruise line, and itinerary.

 How to Find the Cheapest Alaskan Cruise Deals (Best Deals Below)

 The Alaskan cruising season is short — usually only five months long, although some lines are extending that season.
 Running from April through October, your opportunities to sail are limited, although there are a number of ships sailing at any given time.

 If you want to save the most, look for cruises that sail April/May.
 These trips early in the season are before the busier summer travel season.
 That means the pool of available passengers is smaller.
 In order to fill the ships, cruise lines slash prices.
 A cruise departing in May can be hundreds of dollars less than the same trip leaving in July.